Back to Health News & Stories

 Clumpy and white or off-white

 Yeast or a yeast infection won’t hurt the baby, so there’s no need to hit the panic button.
-You’ll want to talk to your ob/gyn or midwife, however, if you experience burning or itching and need relief.
-Most prescription and over-the-counter remedies are safe during pregnancy, but it’s best to ask about what’s best for you.
+However, you’ll want to talk to your OB provider to determine if you need treatment.
+Call if you experience burning or itching along with increased discharge.

 Yellow or green

-If you experience darker yellow or green discharge that has a strong, unpleasant odor that’s accompanied by burning or itching, call your doctor or midwife.
-These are signs of two common vaginal infections: bacterial vaginosis (the overgrowth of common bacteria that causes vaginal inflammation) or trichomoniasis (a sexually transmitted infection caused by the parasite trichomonas vaginalis).
+If you experience darker yellow or green discharge with a strong or fishy odor, burning, or itching, call your OB provider.
+These can be signs of two vaginal infections: bacterial vaginosis (the overgrowth of common bacteria that causes vaginal inflammation) or trichomoniasis (a sexually transmitted infection caused by the parasite trichomonas vaginalis).

 Brown or red